Suggester/Documentation/staff/approve.md

 # Command: approve
 ---
 ### Description
-Use this command to approve a suggestion

-?> This command is only available when the mode is set to **review**
+Use this command to approve a suggestion.
+It is only available when the mode is set to **review**.

 ### Usage
 Use `.approve [suggestion id] (comment)` in any channel the bot can read and send messages in.

 ### Arguments
 `suggestion id`: The id of the suggestion you want to approve\
 `comment`: A comment to add to the approved suggestion (optional)

 ### Aliases
 `accept` and `yes`